7AtAri/Fortgeschrittene_Softwaretechnik_Project/README.md

 ```

 ### 6 - Build Management
-I chose pybuilder, since pybuilder is the most recommended built tool for python.
+I chose pybuilder, since pybuilder is a recommended built tool for python
+and can also be integrated into the github actions workflow.

 My build file can be found [here](https://github.com/7AtAri/Fortgeschrittene_Softwaretechnik_Project/blob/main/build.py)
 and my [build directories]() will be added here soon.